jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 # Future Proof
 Unit tests don’t find bugs now.
 They help prevent bugs from being introduced in the future.

-Code tends to work when we first write it and we’re paying attention to everything.
+Code tends to work when we first write it when we’re paying attention to every detail.
 Bug are introduced when the code is subsequently updated and we’re not quite as vigilant.
 Unit tests confirm that implementation updates are consistent with the existing unit test specified behaviors.
 Any inconsistencies will result in a failed unit test.

 For example, if a method is updated, but that update inadvertently violates existing behavior, then the test that confirms that behavior will fail.
-We want to see that failing test as soon as possible, ideally in the developer’s environment within seconds or minutes of the inconsistency failure first being introduced.
-If not immediately, then a bit later during automated testing in the pipeline.
+We want to see that failing test as soon as possible, ideally in the developer’s environment within seconds or minutes of when the inconsistency failure was first introduced.
+If not then, then soon after during automated testing in the pipeline.

 The worst-case scenario is when the user encounters the issue and reports it to customer support.

 # Scoped
 The software being tested within a unit test is referred to as the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT).

 The SUT should be tested as if it had been plucked from the codebase and tested in isolation without the SUT knowing that it had been plucked from the codebase.
 This was a difficult concept for me to understand.
-I had long considered testing an all-or-nothing situation, especially when dependencies were coupled to the code, and there are always dependencies coupled to the code.
+I had long considered testing an all-or-nothing situation, especially when dependencies were coupled to the code.
+There are always dependencies coupled to the code.

 SUT can only be isolated when there are well defined boundaries between software elements that allow us to isolate the SUT from its dependencies via [Test Doubles](https://en.wikipedia.org/wiki/Test_double).